KILTprotocol/sdk-js/docs/getting-started.md

 ## 3. Build and store a Claim Type (CTYPE)

-When building a CTYPE, you only need a JSON schema and your public [SS58 address](<https://github.com/paritytech/substrate/wiki/External-Address-Format-(SS58)>) which you automatically receive when generating an account.
+When building a CTYPE, you only need a JSON schema and an on-chain DID.

 ### 3.1.
 Building a CTYPE